equivalent/equivalent.github.io/_posts/til/2023-04-26-update-millions-of-records-in-rails.md

 Because we are dealing with several hundred millions of records it's not easy to get those numbers right.
 You need to schedule few thousand record samples and **monitor** how well/bad will your worker perform

-> e.g in Heroku monitor your worker dyno Memory usage, in tool like NewRelic or AppSignal monitor DB Load & I/O Operations, In Sidekiq Web UI monitor number of jobs in queue and how long the job takes to finish (aim for "finish fast" jobs - up to 2 minutes was my goal)
+> e.g in Heroku monitor your worker dyno Memory usage, in tool like NewRelic or AppSignal monitor DB Load & I/O Operations, Monitor errors, In Sidekiq Web UI monitor number of jobs in queue and how long the job takes to finish (aim for "finish fast" jobs - up to 2 minutes was my goal)

 Maybe your worker will consume all the memory and you need to schedule smaller batches.
 Maybe you need to increase memory on the underlying VM running your Sidekiq workers